Applications for 2018 Inclusion Program open in January.

 - We believe that every child can succeed, every child can participate, and every child can make friends.
 We believe that inclusion is good for everyone – kids with and without disabilities, families, staff, and our community!

-- Since 2012, through a generous 3-year grant from the National Inclusion Project, Camp Shelanu has implemented the Let’s ALL Play program model for inclusion of campers with special needs.
+- Our program is a legacy partner of the National Inclusion Project to implement the Let’s ALL Play program model for inclusion of campers with special needs.

 - Campers age 5-11 (ages 11-14 for Camp Sabra weeks).